smartinternz02/SI-GuidedProject-710214-1705598621/README.md

 CONTACT Details: srikal.21bce7457@vitapstudent.ac.in

-uploaded all the documents incuding the test plan in folder
+uploaded all the documents incuding the test plan in this repository

 link:https://github.com/smartinternz02/SI-GuidedProject-710214-1705598621/tree/main/Test%20Plan